Ken Amato: Professional playing career

 After graduation, he then spent two years working as a full-time juvenile service specialist in Miami, Florida.
 He then joined the Carolina Panthers 2002 and 2003.
 However, he was released during training camp each season.
 After being released by the Panthers for the second time, he signed with the Tennessee Titans on August 12, 2003.
 He played as long snapper in every regular season game for Tennessee that season, as well as on special teams.
 He also played linebacker in extra linebacker situations, and made seven career tackles in that position.

 Coaching career

 High school and college coaching

 After retiring from professional football in 2011, Amato became the outside linebackers coach at Brentwood High School in Brentwood, Tennessee in 2013.
 After three seasons in that position, he became the special teams coordinator at Limestone College in 2016.

 Professional coaching

 In 2017, he joined the Dallas Cowboys as a special teams assistant.
 In February 2018, he was named a defensive assistant on the coaching staff of head coach Jason Garrett.

-Family
+Personal life

 Amato's father, Paul, is Italian-Irish and his mother, Isora Gotay, is from Puerto Rico.
 Amato married his wife Sandi in July 2004.
 The couple resides in Brentwood, Tennessee.
 They have a daughter named Jazlyn (born May 6, 2007).